anon-iclr-snows/SNOWS/README.md

+This repository contains the implementation of the SNOWS.
+The code implements the layer-wise pruning pipeline and conjugate gradient methods described in our main paper.

 ## Repository Structure
 - `./model/`: Contains the architectures currently supported by SNOWS.
 - `./prune/`: Contains the SNOWS layer-wise pruning pipeline (Algorithms 2 & 3 in the main paper).